-Well, essentially, it introduces a new type of search optimization for your business to target: Personal Assistant Search Optimization (PASO), or voice search SEO.
-As voice search becomes more and more prevalent with a growing volume of search queries being asked via digital personal assistants, optimizing for this type of search is imperative.
+Well, essentially, it introduces a new type of search optimization for your business to target: Personal Assistant Search Optimization (PASO), or more commonly referred to as voice search.
+As voice search becomes more and more prevalent with a growing volume of search queries being asked via digital personal assistants, optimizing for voice search is imperative.

 What does this mean for SEO?

-Voice search with personal assistants is much different from your typical desktop or mobile search.
+Voice search is much different from your typical desktop or mobile search.
 When you open Google on your web browser and type in your search query, you're met with hundreds of pages of search results.

 But when you ask Siri a question, it yields fewer results.
 In fact, many times only one answer is read back to the searcher.

 So with fewer results presented, your business can have a potentially higher CTR, but with just a single result read, you need to ensure your website is ranking first (or, more importantly, in position zero).